ringcentral/ringcentral-api-docs/docs/voice/supervision-api.md

 ## Prerequisites

-Before we dive deep into the API details lets first understand what the prerequisites are before using this API
+Before we dive deep into the API details lets first understand what the prerequisites for using this API:

 1. You should have a Call Monitoring Group defined as described [here](https://support.ringcentral.com/s/article/8050?language=en_US) .
 And the RC Account should have Call Monitoring Group feature enabled.